fastify/fastify/docs/Reply.md

 <a name="payload-type"></a>
 #### Type of the final payload
-The type of the sent payload (after serialization and going through any [`onSend` hooks](Hooks.md#the-onsend-hook)) must be one of the following types, otherwise an error will be thrown:
+The type of the sent payload (after serialization and going through any [`onSend` hooks](Hooks.md#the-onsend-hook)) must be one of the following types, otherwise, an error will be thrown:

 - `string`
 - `Buffer`